 “Pick two squares that you really like,” I said, as I pushed the box to the edge of the table.
 “Now, let’s sew them together.”
 As the little girl stood at my left, as close to the table as she could get, I pinned the two squares right sides together, raised the presser foot, dropped it along the right hand edge of the squares, and took two stitches.
 Then I pushed the foot feed to the left so that the little girl could operate it with her foot.

 “OK.
 Now it is your turn to sew.
 Push the foot feed down gently until the sewing machine begins to sew.”
-As I guided the squares under the presser foot, worst case scenarios briefly flashed through my mind:
+As I guided the squares under the presser foot, worst case scenarios briefly flashed through my mind: What if she stomps on the foot feed and my finger gets stitched into my perfect quarter inch seam allowance?

 The little girl gently pressed the foot feed, and the squares moved under the needle just as they should.
 At the end of the seam, I removed the little girl’s first project, pressed it, and presented it to her.